Buyer’s Guide to Quilting Machines – How to Pick The Best

 - A knee lift.
 This allows you to lift the presser feet with your knee.

 - A 1/4-inch quilting stitch.
-For machines with adjustable needle position, you need an edge stitching foot which is sometimes referred to as a patchwork foot.
+For machines with adjustable needle positions, you need an edge stitching foot which is sometimes referred to as a patchwork foot.
 For machines with a fixed position needle, you need a 1/4-inch presser foot.

 There are some features of a quilting machine that are not required but make quilting more convenient.
 These features include workspace light, a bobbin-thread-low warning beep, automatic threading, thread cutter, micro handles, ability to adjust the machine for quilting whiles standing or sitting.

-Hand-quilting is alright, however, if you want to make professional looking quilts, you need the best sewing machine for quilting to achieve that look.
+Hand-quilting is alright, however, if you want to make professional-looking quilts, you need the best sewing machine for quilting to achieve that look.
 Using a machine allows you to make uniform and strong stitches, which results in beautiful looking projects.